-Appointment or promotion to the rank of clinical instructor generally requires a professional degree equivalent to the degree offered in the program in which they teach.
+Appointment or promotion to the rank of clinical instructor generally requires a professional degree equivalent to the degree offered in the program in which the clinical instructor teaches.
 Appointment to this rank presumes licensure and/or certification in the area of specialization.